vutran1710/PyrateLimiter/README.md

 <br>

 ## Introduction

 This module can be used to apply rate-limit for API request.
 User defines window duration and the limit of function calls within such interval.
-To hold the state of the Bucket, you can use MemoryListBucket/MemoryQueueBucket as internal bucket.
-To use PyrateLimiter with Redis, redis-py is required to be installed.
-It is also possible to use your own Bucket implementation, by extending AbstractBucket from pyrate_limiter.core
+To hold the state of the Bucket, you can use `MemoryListBucket` / `MemoryQueueBucket` as internal bucket.
+To use PyrateLimiter with REDIS, redis-py is required to be installed.
+It is also possible to use your own Bucket implementation, by extending `AbstractBucket` from `pyrate_limiter.core`.

 ## Available modules

 ```python
 from pyrate_limiter import (
 	BucketFullException,